shdlabs/SSTorytime/README.md

 * See the [Medium article introduction](https://medium.com/@mark-burgess-oslo-mb/from-cognition-to-understanding-677e3b7485de):

-This project aims to make knowledge capture, querying, and dissemination easy for humans for general use.
-AI can only capture knowledge from humans, so even if we want to use AI, we'd better get the knowledge representations right.
+This project aims to enable an intuitive but semi-formal approach to note taking and reasoning, for knowledge capture, querying, and dissemination of individual thinking easy, for humans and general use.
+(AI can only capture knowledge from humans, so even if we want to use AI, we'd better get the knowledge representations right.)

 *Imagine being able to take notes easily, work with them, and later be able to "rummage around" in everything to understand what you were